MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 # ConfigurationManager Module
 ## Description
-This section contains the help topics and about topics for the Configuration Manager cmdlets.
+This section contains the help articles for the Configuration Manager cmdlets.

 ## ConfigurationManager Cmdlets
 ### [Add-CMApplicationCatalogWebServicePoint](Add-CMApplicationCatalogWebServicePoint.md)